-Per our findings in Figs. 4 and 6, we now quantify the gains of retraining an SNR-triggered protocol according to different coherence times.
-To achieve this, we first change the implementation of the two aforementioned SNR-triggered protocols (with and without equal airtime assurance) to make a rate decision based on Table I and measure the achievable throughput over the range of coherence time from our previous experiments (100 $\mu$ s to 100 ms).
+Per our findings in Fig. 4 and Fig. 6, we now quantify the gains of retraining an SNR-triggered protocol according to different coherence times.
+To achieve this, we first change the implementation of the two aforementioned SNRtriggered protocols (with and without equal air-time assurance) to make a rate decision based on Table I and measure the achievable throughput over the range of coherence time from our previous experiments (100 μ s to 100 ms).

-Fig. 8 depicts the achievable throughput from each of the SNR-triggered protocols as a function of coherence time.
-For short coherence times, the SNR-triggered protocols trained at a coherence time of 0.8 ms achieve approximately 3 Mb/s more than the SNR protocols that are trained with static channels.
-Conversely, for long coherence times, the protocols trained at 0.8 ms underselect and have an achievable throughput of 3 and 1 Mb/s less than the statically trained, SNR-triggered protocols with and without equal airtime assurance, respectively.
+Fig. 8 depicts the measured achievable throughput (Mbps) from each of the SNR-triggered protocols as a function of coherence time.
+For short coherence times, the SNR-triggered protocols trained at a coherence time of 0.8 ms achieve approximately 3 Mbps more than the SNR protocols that are trained with static channels.
+Conversely, for long coherence times, the protocols trained at 0.8 ms underselect and have an achievable throughput of 3 Mbps and 1 Mbps less than the statically-trained, SNR-triggered protocols with and without equal air-time assurance, respectively.
 Finding: SNR-based protocols can obtain significant throughput gains by incorporating coherence time training into the modulation rate decision thresholds.